Ripe peaches and warm biscuit topping go hand-in-hand. The fresh rosemary and cinnamon adds a delicious twist. —Michael Cohen, Los Angeles, California

 - Meanwhile, in a bowl, whisk flour, brown sugar, baking powder, cinnamon, rosemary and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Mix water and extracts; add to flour mixture, stirring just until moistened.

-Originally published as Peach-Rosemary Cobbler in Taste of Home June/July 2014
+Originally published as Honey Peach Cobbler With Rosemary Biscuit Topping in Taste of Home June/July 2014